Skip to content

 Frequently asked

-LocalVein's latest scan of San Francisco city identified 6 active HVAC contractors.
+LocalVein's latest scan of San Francisco identified 6 active HVAC contractors.
 Median review count is 165, with a median Google rating of 4.8 stars.
 Refreshed April 2026.

 How does LocalVein rank HVAC leads for vulnerability?

-0% of HVAC contractors in San Francisco city have no website at all in our index.
+0% of HVAC contractors in San Francisco have no website at all in our index.
 No website is the single strongest "leaving money on the table" signal we track, and most agencies start their outbound by sorting on this column.

 What you see vs. what you get